sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Switch: Maintenance
 * DPU: Maintenance, Service migration

 ### Soft Reboot
+#### NPU-DPU (GNOI) soft reboot workflow will be captured in another document “SmartSwitch-Reboot-Design.md”.
+Referred here for the sake of completeness.
 #### Definition
 * Gracefully restart SONiC without turning off the power.
-This is covered in “SmartSwitch-Reboot-Design.md” and mentioned here for the sake of completeness.
 * Switch: Gracefully restart SONiC on switch and the DPUs that are up
 * DPU: Gracefully restart SONiC on DPU
 #### Trigger